Monitoring Cloud Applications: Best Practices and Tools

 • Loss of customer trust due to downtime

-According to a 2023 IDC report, over 70% of cloud outages could’ve been prevented with better observability.
+A 2023 IDC report states that over 70% of cloud outages could’ve been avoided with better observability.

 What to Monitor (and Why It Matters)